German Venues Should Stay Shut For 18 Months: Expert - UrduPoint

 Having been closed since mid-March, concert halls and sports venues across Germany remain shut until further notice.

-The Leopoldina Academy has advocated a "step-by-step" return to normal conditions if the figures for new contaminations "stabilise at a low level" and if "hygiene measures are maintained".
+On Monday, the Leopoldina Academy advocated a "step-by-step" return to normal conditions if the figures for new contaminations "stabilise at a low level" and if "hygiene measures are maintained".

 Just under 3,000 people have so far died due to the coronavirus in Germany.